cwybro/RHCWebsite/README.md

 To review other's pull requests, visit the `Pull requests` tab.
 After selecting a PR to review, visit the `Files changed` to see a list of the changes.

-If the changes look good, click the `Review changes` button and select `Approve` and `Submit review`.
+If the changes look good, click the `Review changes` button and select `Approve` and `Submit review`
+* Also add the `ok-1` label if you're the first to approve, or `ok-2` otherwise to help others see what's been reviewed

-If the code needs some changes, or you want to start a discussion, you may `Request changes` or `Comment`.
+If the code needs some changes, or you want to start a discussion, you may `Request changes` or `Comment`
+* If comments are made, add the `comments` label to help others easily see that comments remain unhandled

 ----